Bear Archery Species RTH [Review]

 While this bow’s draw weight makes it excellent for big game hunting, bowhunters who are hoping to chase squirrels and rabbits could find it too high for their needs.

-Although the single-cam system will present challenges at first, it’s the optimal design for taking down prey with speed and precision
+Although the single-cam system will initially present challenges, it’s the optimal design for taking down prey with speed and precision.

 Summary